RACV Logo

 Day 4: Pokhara

 Wake up and witness an early morning 180-degree sunrise view before travelling to Kathmandu airport by chartered coach.
-From here, you will fly to Pokhara – if you’re lucky you might catch a glimpse of the spectacular Himalayan mountain chain to the north.
-On arrival, take a boat ride across the lake of Phewa Tal, the second largest lake in Nepal.
-The visit to the Peace Pagoda afterwards grants excellent views of the mountains including the Annapurnas, the famous fishtail peak of Machhapuchhare and a glimpse back across to Pokhara.
-In the afternoon, perhaps take some time to enjoy Pokhara’s mellow atmosphere and wander its colourful streets, or take a stroll along the scenic lake and see the brightly painted paddle boats bobbing in the water.
-Pokhara has no shortage of restaurants to tempt your taste buds so be sure to ask your leader for some great local recommendations.
+From here, you’ll fly to Pokhara – if you’re lucky, you might catch a glimpse of the spectacular Himalayan Mountain chain to the north.
+When you arrive, take a boat ride across the lake of Phewa Tal – the second largest lake in Nepal.
+Visit the Peace Pagoda for excellent views of the mountains, including the Annapurna Range, the famous fishtail peak of Machhapuchhare and a glimpse back across to Pokhara.
+In the afternoon, maybe take some time to enjoy Pokhara’s mellow atmosphere and wander its colourful streets or take a stroll along the lake and see the brightly painted paddle boats in the water.
+Pokhara has no shortage of restaurants to tempt your tastebuds, so be sure to ask your leader for some great local recommendations.

 Day 5: Pokhara

-Start the day with a visit to Sarangkot Viewpoint for a sunrise over the snowcapped Himalayan peaks, from the Annapurna Ranges to Fishtail Mountain (Machhapuchhre).
-Your leader will be on hand to answer any questions about the inspiring landscape as you marvel at the sweeping vistas.
-Then head to the International Mountain Museum, which is full of fascinating tales and exploits from climbing expeditions of the past – some ending in triumph and others in tragedy.
-After some time at the museum, make a visit to a Tibetan community.
-Hear stories of their journey from Tibet to Nepal, learn about local life and take part in a traditional cooking demonstration to find out how to make delicious momos (steamed dumplings), which you will then eat together for lunch.
-Enjoy a free evening in Pokhara.
+Start the day with a visit to Sarangkot viewpoint for a sunrise over the snowcapped Himalayan peaks, from the Annapurna Ranges to Fishtail Mountain (Machhapuchhre).
+Your leader will be on hand to answer any questions about the landscape.
+Then, head to the International Mountain Museum, which is full of fascinating tales of climbing expeditions from the past – some ending in triumph and others in tragedy.
+After some time at the museum, you’ll visit a local Tibetan community.
+Hear stories of their journey from Tibet to Nepal, learn about local life and take part in a traditional cooking demonstration to find out how to make momos (steamed dumplings), which you’ll then eat together for lunch.
+Later, enjoy a free evening in Pokhara.

 After breakfast, leave the lodge for an early morning dugout canoe adventure on the Rapti River.
-Your tour leader will help you spot marsh mugger crocodiles along with the various birds that inhabit the riverbanks.
-Tiger sightings are rare these days, but the magnificent creatures inhabit the park so it’s not to be ruled out.
-Upon your return to dry land, set out on a late afternoon safari - an experience like none other, showing the varied and exciting flora and fauna of the park.
-In the evening, enjoy dinner with your group and relax at your accommodation’s fabulous bar while discussing the day’s sightings or listening to the song of the jungle.
+Your local guide will help you spot marsh mugger crocodiles along with the various birds that inhabit the riverbanks.
+Tiger sightings are rare these days, but you might see one if you’re lucky!
+When you return to dry land, set out on a late-afternoon safari to see the park’s varied flora and fauna.
+In the evening, enjoy dinner with your group and relax at your accommodation’s bar while discussing the day’s sightings or listening to the songs of the jungle.

 Day 8: Kathmandu

-Today wave goodbye to Nepal and catch an unescorted flight to Bhutan, a land where mystery and legend go hand in hand.
-On arrival, you will be met at Paro airport and transferred to Thimphu (2736 m), Bhutan’s capital city.
-After settling in, there will be a second welcome meeting to meet your new group and tour leader.
-If time permits, join your leader for an orientation walk to get acquainted with Thimphu’s main street, and visit the National Memorial Chorten, a stupa built in honour of Bhutan’s third king, Jigme Dorji Wangchuck.
-This evening, enjoy a welcome dinner at a wonderful restaurant that’s a favourite with the locals.
-Learn about the rich history of Bhutanese cuisine as you tuck into a traditional feast, including seasonal vegetables and the country’s signature dish – red rice with a tasty chili cheese.
-You may like to try some Bhutanese peach wine or perhaps some Ara, the national spirit, served neat and hot.
+Today, wave goodbye to Nepal and catch an unescorted flight to Bhutan.
+When you arrive, you’ll be met at Paro Airport and transferred to Thimphu (2400 m), Bhutan’s capital city.
+After settling in, you’ll have a second welcome meeting at 6 pm to meet your new group and trip leader.
+If time permits, join your leader for an orientation walk to get acquainted with Thimphu’s main street and visit the National Memorial Chorten, a stupa built in honour of Bhutan’s third king, Jigme Dorji Wangchuck.
+This evening, sit down to a welcome dinner at a restaurant that’s a favourite with the locals.
+Learn about the rich history of Bhutanese cuisine as you tuck into a traditional feast, including seasonal vegetables and the country’s signature dish – red rice with a tasty chilli cheese.
+You may like to try some Bhutanese peach wine or perhaps some Ara (the national spirit, served neat and hot).

 Day 10: Thimphu

-After breakfast you will venture out to explore Thimphu.
-Stop off at Buddha point, named after its giant gilded Buddha statue, and take in panoramic views of the city.
-Take a short hike through pine trees where your leader will help you spot takin, the national animal of Bhutan, a unique goat-antelope creature.
-Carry on to the Zilukha Nunnery then pass by the fortress and monastery of Tashichho Dzong, sitting on the banks of the Thimphu Chhu river.
-After lunch, your leader will weave together the fascinating cultural heritage of Bhutan during visits to the National Textile Museum, Simply Bhutan Heritage Museum (where you can try your hand at Bhutan’s national sport: archery), and the Voluntary Artists School in Thimphu, an institution where young people receive formal education in the art of traditional painting, sculpture, and woodcarving.
-Thimphu has an excellent range of handicrafts, most notably woven cloth, wooden masks, thangkas, silverware, jewellery, and bamboo crafts that come from all over Bhutan.
+After breakfast, you’ll explore Thimphu.
+Stop at Buddha Point, named after its giant gilded Buddha statue, and take in panoramic views of the city.
+Take a short hike through pine trees where your leader will help you spot takin (hoofed mammals resembling goats and antelopes) – the national animal of Bhutan.
+Pass by the fortress and monastery of Tashichho Dzong, sitting on the banks of the Thimphu Chhu River.
+After lunch, your leader will weave together the cultural heritage of Bhutan during visits to the National Textile Museum, Simply Bhutan Heritage Museum (where you can try your hand at the national sport of archery) and the Voluntary Artists Studio in Thimphu – an institution where young people receive formal education in the arts of traditional painting, sculpture and woodcarving.
+Thimphu has an excellent range of handicrafts, most notably woven cloth, wooden masks, thangkas, silverware, jewellery and bamboo crafts from all over Bhutan.

-Begin the day with a short drive to the base of a hill where a ridge-top monastery sits.
-In this almost sub-tropical valley, begin a hike at a suspension bridge that crosses the Mo Chu river and pass through paddy fields before starting to climb a moderately inclined trail to the Kahmsum Yulley temple.
+Begin the day with a short drive to the base of a hill where you'll begin your hike up to a monastery.
+In this almost sub-tropical valley, you’ll head out on a hike over a suspension bridge that crosses the Mo Chhu River and passes through paddy fields before following a moderately inclined trail to the Khamsum Yulley Temple.
 Built by the Queen Mother, the temple is a classic example of Bhutan’s fine architectural and artistic traditions.
-From the top you can take in sweeping views across the valley.
-After a lunch, you’ll visit the white-walled, red-roofed Punakha Dzong, the administrative and religious centre and winter retreat of His Holiness, Je Khenpo – the chief abbot of Bhutan.
-The Dzong boasts intricately carved woodwork, prayer halls and beautiful religious paintings on walls and doorways.
-End the day at the Sangchhen Dorji Lhuendrup Temple and nunnery, where you’ll arrive in time for evening prayers.
+From the top, you can take in sweeping views across the valley.
+After lunch, you’ll visit the white-walled, red-roofed Punakha Dzong, the administrative and religious centre and winter retreat of the Je Khenpo – the chief abbot of Bhutan.
+See the Dzong’s intricately carved woodwork, prayer halls and beautiful religious paintings decorating the walls and doorways.
+End the day at the Sangchhen Dorji Lhuendrup Temple and Nunnery, where you’ll arrive in time for evening prayers.

 Day 15: Paro